harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 ## Summary

-When a user has used the `ResourceQuota` quota, performing a VM migration isn't possible.
-A resource quota, defined by a `ResourceQuota` object, limits aggregate resource usage for the entire namespace.
-A VM migration requires the creation of a pod with equivalent resources to the VM you are migrating.
-In Kubernetes, if the resources needed for pod creation exceed the resource quota, the quota system rejects pod creation, and the VM migration cannot proceed.
+VM migration is impossible in the current implementation when the resource quota defined by a `ResourceQuota` object has been exhausted.
+The migration requires creating a pod with equivalent resources to the VM being migrated, and if the resources needed for pod creation exceed the quota, the migration cannot proceed.

-Kubevirt controls migration logic, and it is not the native behavior of Kubernetes.
-Additionally, Kubevirt does not provide a solution between ResourceQuota and migration.
+Kubevirt is responsible for the migration logic and is not a native feature of Kubernetes.
+However, it is essential to address the interaction between `ResourceQuota` and migration within Harvester itself.
+Since Kubevirt does not provide a built-in solution for handling this interaction, it becomes necessary to address this aspect appropriately on the Harvester side.

 ### Related Issues